MicrosoftDocs/win32/desktop-src/FileIO/about-disk-management.md

 ---
-Description: 'The file system provides an abstraction of the physical characteristics of storage devices so that applications can simply write to and read from files.
-However, storage in an enterprise relies heavily on the concept of disks.' ms.assetid: '67e4ef00-2b2d-4287-8cb1-144d9610ccec'
+Description: The file system provides an abstraction of the physical characteristics of storage devices so that applications can simply write to and read from files.
+However, storage in an enterprise relies heavily on the concept of disks. ms.assetid: 67e4ef00-2b2d-4287-8cb1-144d9610ccec
 title: About Disk Management
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # About Disk Management